-Fosfomycin is a novel class of antibacterial with a chemical structure unrelated to other known antibiotics.
+Fosfomycin is a novel class of antibacterial drugs Overview of Antibacterial Drugs Antibacterial drugs are derived from bacteria or molds or are synthesized de novo.
+Technically, “antibiotic” refers only to antimicrobials derived from bacteria or molds but is often (including... read more with a chemical structure unrelated to other known antibiotics.
 It is a bactericidal drug that disrupts cell wall synthesis by inhibiting phosphoenolpyruvate synthetase and thus interferes with the production of peptidoglycan.

 In the US, it is available only as a powder formulation of fosfomycin tromethamine, which can be dissolved in liquid and taken orally.
 Outside the US, IV formulations are available.

+Fosfomycin does not bind to plasma proteins and distributes widely into tissues.
 Fosfomycin is excreted in urine mainly by glomerular filtration without biotransformation.
-After oral dosing, urinary levels exceed the MICs of susceptible pathogens for over 24 h.
+After oral dosing, urinary levels exceed the MICs of susceptible pathogens for over 24 hours.

 Fosfomycin has a broad spectrum of activity against both gram-positive and gram-negative organisms, including many antibiotic-resistant organisms such as

-Fosfomycin is used mainly for uncomplicated (ie, lower) UTIs caused by E. coli or E. faecalis.
-However, because it has a broad spectrum of activity, fosfomycin is sometimes used to treat infections with multidrug-resistant organisms at other anatomic sites.
+Oral fosfomycin should be used only for uncomplicated (ie, lower) urinary tract infections caused by susceptible pathogens.
+However, because it has a broad spectrum of activity, IV fosfomycin (when available) is sometimes used to treat infections with multidrug-resistant organisms at other anatomic sites.

 Contraindications to Fosfomycin